Anbulla Rajinikanth: Soundtrack

 The music was composed by Ilaiyaraaja.

 Release and reception

 Anbulla Rajinikanth was released on 2 August 1984.
 The following day, The Hindu said, "For one making his debut as director Natraj deserves accolades for the near-to-the-heart treatment of the situations in which the performance of a six-member-group of orphans will make even elder artistes sit up" and concluded, "Babu's camera embellishes the frames".
+Jayamanmadhan (a duo) of Kalki wrote three different reviews on this film on every week appreciating each cast and crew, on 19 August 1984 issue, praised the performance of Meena, while on 26 August 1984 issue, they praised the performance of child actor Tinku and the presence of Rajinikanth in the film, and in 2 September 1984 issue, they praised Natraj's direction, Thooyavan's dialogues and concluded saying this film can be watched with family and children and also by the fans of Ilaiyaraaja.
+Balumani of Anna praised the acting and direction and praised producers for making a film for society.
 Despite receiving positive reviews, the film was a box-office bomb.

 Legacy

-The film's title inspired two unrelated films: Anbulla Kamal, the Tamil-dubbed version of the Malayalam film Four Friends (2010), and Anbulla Ghilli (2020).
+The film's title inspired two unrelated films: Anbulla Kamal, the Tamil-dubbed version of the Malayalam film Four Friends (2010), and Anbulla Ghilli (2022).